 - (1) subject to a permanent conservation right consistent with the Real Property Conservation Rights Act; or - (2) registered or designated as a nature preserve, buffer, or land and water reserve under the Illinois Natural Areas Preservation Act.

-"Supporting facilities" means the transmission lines, substations, access roads, meteorological towers, storage containers, and equipment associated with the generation and storage of electricity by the commercial wind energy facility
+"Supporting facilities" means the transmission lines, substations, access roads, meteorological towers, storage containers, and equipment associated with the generation and storage of electricity by the commercial wind energy facility or commercial solar energy facility.
+"Wind tower" includes the wind turbine tower, nacelle, and blades.

-- 1 or commercial solar energy facility. - Wind tower" includes the wind turbine tower, nacelle, and blades. - (b) Notwithstanding any other provision of law or whether 5 the county has formed a zoning commission and adopted formal zoning under Section 5-12007, a county may establish standards 6 7 for commercial wind energy facilities, commercial solar energy facilities, or both.
-The standards may include all of the 8 9 requirements specified in this Section but may not include 10 requirements for commercial wind energy facilities 11 commercial solar energy facilities that are more restrictive 12 than specified in this Section.
-A county may also regulate the siting of commercial wind energy facilities with standards 13 14 that are not more restrictive than the requirements specified 15 in this Section in unincorporated areas of the county that are 16 outside the zoning jurisdiction of a municipality and that are 17 the 1.5-mile radius surrounding outside the zoning 18 jurisdiction of a municipality.
-A commercial wind energy 19 facility, a commercial solar energy facility, or both may not 20 be approved by a county within an unincorporated area of the 21 county that is within a 3-mile radius surrounding a 22 municipality unless both the county board and the city council 23 of the municipality approve the facility, regardless of 24 whether or not the municipality has adopted zoning ordinances under Division 13 of Article 11 of the Illinois Municipal Code 25 or is regulating wind farms and electric-generating wind 26 devices under Section 11-13-26 of the Illinois Municipal Code.

-(c) If a county has elected to establish standards under subsection (b), before the county grants siting approval or a special use permit for a commercial wind energy facility or a commercial solar energy facility, or modification of an approved siting or special use permit, the county board of the county in which the facility is to be sited or the zoning board of appeals for the county shall hold at least one public hearing.
+- (b) Notwithstanding any other provision of law or whether the county has formed a zoning commission and adopted formal zoning under Section 5-12007, a county may establish standards for commercial wind energy facilities, commercial solar energy facilities, or both.
+The standards may include all of the requirements specified in this Section but may not include requirements for commercial wind energy facilities commercial solar energy facilities that are more restrictive than specified in this Section.
+A county may also regulate the siting of commercial wind energy facilities with standards that are not more restrictive than the requirements specified in this Section in unincorporated areas of the county that are outside the zoning jurisdiction of a municipality and that are outside the 1.5-mile radius surrounding the zoning jurisdiction of a municipality. - (c) If a county has elected to establish standards under subsection (b), before the county grants siting approval or a special use permit for a commercial wind energy facility or a commercial solar energy facility, or modification of an approved siting or special use permit, the county board of the county in which the facility is to be sited or the zoning board of appeals for the county shall hold at least one public hearing.
 The public hearing shall be conducted in accordance with the Open Meetings Act and shall be held not more than 45 days after the filing of the application for the facility.
-The county shall allow interested parties to a special use permit an opportunity to present evidence and to cross-examine witnesses at the hearing, but the county may impose reasonable restrictions on the public hearing, including reasonable time limitations on the presentation of evidence and cross-examination of witnesses.
+The county shall allow interested parties to a special use permit an opportunity to present evidence and to cross-examine witnesses at the hearing, but the county may impose reasonable restrictions on the public hearing, including reasonable time the presentation of limitations on evidence cross-examination of witnesses.
 The county shall also allow public comment at the public hearing in accordance with the Open Meetings Act.
-The county shall make its siting and permitting decisions not more than 30 davs after the conclusion of the public hearing.
+The county shall make its siting and permitting decisions not more than 30 days after the conclusion of the public hearing.
 Notice of the hearing shall be published in a newspaper of general circulation in the county.
 A facility owner must enter into an agricultural impact mitigation agreement with the Department of Agriculture prior to the date of the required public hearing.
-A commercial wind energy facility owner seeking an extension of a permit
+A commercial wind energy facility owner seeking an extension of a permit granted by a county prior to July 24, 2015 (the effective date of Public Act 99-132) must enter into an agricultural impact mitigation agreement with the Department of Agriculture prior to a decision by the county to grant the permit extension.
+Counties may allow test wind towers or test solar energy systems to be sited without formal approval by the county board. (d) A county with an existing zoning ordinance in conflict with this Section shall amend that zoning ordinance to be in compliance with this Section within 120 days after the effective date of this amendatory Act of the 102nd General Assembly.